ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Every time you introduce a new line by pressing the `return` key, an invisible
 character is introduced to represent a line ending.
 Each operating system manages
-these end of line (EOL) characters in their own way.
+these end-of-line (EOL) characters in its own way.
 For Windows, the EOL is
-also known as ``CRLF`` while in Linux its name is ``LF``.
+also known as a `CRLF`, while in Linux it is known as a `LF`.

 To avoid problems between developers working in the same repository but using
-different operating systems, it is possible to specify a EOL policy by using a
+different operating systems, you can specify an EOL policy in a ``.gitattributes`` file.
-file named `.gitattributes`.

-By creating a `.gitattributes` file and committing to a project, it is possible
+In a ``.gitattributes`` file that you have committed to your repository, you can
-to customize the type of EOL developers are expected to use.
-Git manages in an
+customize the type of EOL characters that you expect developers to use.
+Git
-automated way the EOL characters so developers do not need to worry about those.
+then automatically manages these EOL characters so that developers do not
+need to worry about them.
+Consider this example presented in `Configuring
-As an example, consider the one presented in `Configuring Git to handle line
+ Git to handle line endings
-endings
 <https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings#example>`_:

 .. code:: text